tthorntone/AdNauseam-Wiki/Troubleshooting.md

 ***

+#### uBlock Origin stopped blocking ads

+I've seen this happens on a Chromium-based browser.
+Upon investigation, even though uBO's icon was on the toolbar, I found that the extension was not actually in memory.
+I believe this problem coincided with uBO having been updated with a new version from the Chrome store.
+Forcing a restart of uBO fixed the issue (uncheck then check _Enable_ in the _Extensions_ page).

+So it does appear the browser's automated update of an extension can go wrong sometimes.
+Forcing a restart of the extension fixes the issue.

+***

 #### uBlock Origin uninstall itself

 This has been reported many times.
 This could be caused a false positive from your anti-virus application.